 Sometimes this swallowing movement is also accompanied by a brief closure of the mouth almost as if the person is actually trying to swallow something.

 This is very noticeable in men because their frontal neck area is usually large and it’s even more noticeable in those having a large Adam’s apple.

 This neck movement basically signals a strong emotion.
 It’s mostly fear, sometimes sadness and other times deep love or even deep joy.

-When a person is crying or weeping you’ll notice this neck movement frequently.
+When a person is crying or weeping, you’ll notice this movement on the neck frequently.
 So, any situation that makes a person feel like wanting to cry, however slightly, can trigger this neck movement.

-You’ll notice this movement when a doctor is about to announce bad news to a family, when a person admits his mistake to a friend, when someone is afraid that he’ll be caught, etc.
+You’ll notice this movement when a doctor is about to announce bad news to a family, when a person admits their mistake to a friend, when someone is afraid that they’ll be caught, etc.

 You might also notice it when a mountaineer climbs to the top of a mountain and looks at the magnificent scenery with tears of joy in his eyes or when someone says ‘I love you’ and means it.

 Hanan Parvez (M.B.A., M.A.
 Psychology) has written 300+ articles at www.psychmechanics.com, a blog with over 3 million views and 100k monthly visitors.
 His work has been featured on Forbes, Business Insider, Reader’s Digest, and Entrepreneur.